redhat-naps-da/ml-toolkit-deployments/kubeflow/with-istio/how-to-install-kubeflow-v1.2-on-ocp.md

 # What Next
 From here you can create a notebook, start pipeline and experiments, etc.

-# How to uninstall
+# Uninstall Kubeflow

 ## Steps
 From the Adminstrator perspective:
 1. From the Project = `kubeflow`
 1. Go to Operators > Installed Operators
 1. Select the Open Data Hub Operator > Click `Open Data Hub` Menu item
-1. Click the Kebab button (the one with 3 vertical dots) > `Delete KfDef` to begin the delete process
+1. Click the Kebab button (the one with 3 vertical dots) > `Delete KfDef` to begin the delete process for Kubeflow
-1. You can delete the kubeflow and istio-system project as needed
+1. You can delete the `kubeflow` and `istio-system` projects as needed
-1. You may have mutatingwehooks that are deleted by the operator as they are not owned by the resource that you can [delete from the CLI](https://www.kubeflow.org/docs/openshift/uninstall-kubeflow/).
+1. You may have mutatingwehooks that are deleted by the operator as they are not owned by the resource that you can [delete from the CLI](https://www.kubeflow.org/docs/openshift/uninstall-kubeflow/)